mikerenfro/openhpc-beyond-the-install-guide/ohpc-btig-pearc24.markdown

   'import numpy as np; x=np.full((25000, 25000), 1)'
 [root@c1 ~]# rm /tmp/foo
 ```
 No `Killed` messages due to running out of memory.
-We're able to consume nearly all the `/tmp` space and all the RAM without conflict.
+We're able to consume much more `/tmp` space and all the RAM without conflict.

 ## Management of GPU drivers